State of the Union Lesson Plan

 - Based on the word clouds, what do you think were the most important issues each year?

 3. Now it’s time to predict.
-Ask students to make a list of the words that they think will be prominent in a word cloud of the 2012 State of the Union, and have them justify their choices.
+Ask students to make a list of the words that they think will be prominent in a word cloud of this year’s State of the Union, and have them justify their choices.

 4. Assign students to watch the State of the Union for homework.
 They can even tally how many times they hear each of their big words while watching.